 The number and extent of FWAs can be determined by variations in fire occurrence.
 It is best to separate concentrations of fire starts from areas of more scattered occurrence when there is likely to be a different mix in the kind, number, or travel time of fire resources dispatched to the FMU.

-By defining two or more separate FWAs, it allows the Initial Response Simulation (IRS) module to represent variations in fire occurrence.
+Model the response to ignitions based on historic fire occurrence in different parts of the FMU by defining two or more separate FWAs.
+This allows the Initial Response Simulation (IRS) module to accurately represent any variation in the occurrence.
 The reason for representing concentrations of fires separately is that in the IRS, the travel time from a Dispatch Location to the FWA is based upon the geographic centroid of the FWA, not the centroid of ignitions.

-Dispatch of Initial Response Resources
+Dispatch of Initial Attack Forces